Felix Randal

 Do you know who would write something like that?
 Who would phrase something like this in that way, I mean?

-I’ll tell you: Someone who understands and feels the pure passion of a human-being at the moment his life gives way to death — and the word “passion,” never forget, means “suffering.”
+I’ll tell you: Someone who understands and feels the pure passion of a human-being at the moment his life gives way to death.
+The word “passion,” never forget, means “suffering.”
 Passion is the word born to mean suffering.

 Any commentator or critic who does not see this in that opening stanza is out of his depth.